AnttiHi/scroll-video-controls/README.md

 Hover the mouse cursor over a video and use the scroll wheel to change the video volume or ctrl + scroll wheel to control the playback speed.
 After adjusting the playback speed, you can switch between the adjusted speed and the original speed using the middle mouse button.

+When adjusting volume to over 100%, a dynamic compressor is used to prevent excessive spikes in volume.

 Made for YouTube but works on some other sites too.